-A restraining order is an order that no person is to dispose of, or interfere with (or attempt to dispose of or interfere with), the property specified in the order, except in such manner or in such circumstances (if any) as are specified in the restraining order.
+A restraining order is an order that no person is to dispose of (or attempt to dispose of), the property specified in the order, except in such manner as is specified in the restraining order.

-An application must be accompanied by a supporting affidavit stating the grounds for the applicant’s belief that either:
+The Supreme Court must make a restraining order if the application for the order is supported by an affidavit stating the grounds for the applicant’s belief that either:

-Contravention of a restraining order is a criminal offence if the person had notice that the interest was subject to the restraining order.
-The offence is punishable by a fine equivalent to 300 penalty units and/or imprisonment for up to 5 years.
+Contravention of a restraining order is a criminal offence if the person had notice that the property was subject to the restraining order.
+The offence is punishable by a fine equivalent to the value of the interest in the property and/or by imprisonment for up to 2 years.

-The court may make either of the following orders:
+The Supreme Court may make one or more of the following orders:

 What Happens if a Restraining Order is Made?